How Quickly Do Alcohol Withdrawal Symptoms Start?

 Getting Help For Alcohol Addiction

 At Thousand Islands Rehab Centre, we offer customized addiction treatment programs for people who want a life without alcohol dependence.
 We recognize and value the uniqueness of all people.
 No two addiction journeys look the same, so it makes sense that everyone’s recovery will look different.
 Call us today to learn about our alcohol addiction treatment programs.
-We will take care of you through detox and rehab, and our aftercare program will ease your transition back into the real world.
+As a top addiction rehab we will take care of you through detox and rehab, and our aftercare program will ease your transition back into the real world.